electrogecko/Batch_Img_Convert/README.md

 # Batch_Img_Convert using ImageMagick
-Uses `multiprocessing`
+Uses `multiprocessing`.
-Takes any image format readable by ImageMagick
+Takes any image format readable by ImageMagick.
-For now, output image format is defaulted to JPG Tested with `ImageMagick-7.1.0` and Windows 11 Untested with *nix but might work
+For now, output image format is defaulted to JPG.
+Tested with `ImageMagick-7.1.0` and Windows 11.
+Untested with \*nix but might work.

 To install ImageMagick, you can use a package manager such as apt-get (on Debian-based systems) or yum (on Red Hat-based systems).
 For example, to install ImageMagick on a Debian-based system, you can use the following command: